Izzie Stevens: Aftermath

-Seven episodes after Heigl's final appearance as the character, Alex informs Meredith that Izzie sent divorce papers.
-He signs them another two episodes later in the season 6 episode "How Insensitive".
-In the sixth-season finale, Alex is shot and asks for Izzie.
-Imagining that Lexie is Izzie, he apologizes and asks her never to leave him again.
+Seven episodes after Izzie's final appearance in Season 6, Alex informs Meredith that Izzie has sent divorce papers, which he signs two episodes later in "How Insensitive".
+In the Season 6 finale, Alex is shot and, in his delirium, asks for Izzie, imagining that Lexie Grey is her.
+He pleads with her not to leave him again, reflecting his deep unresolved feelings for Izzie.